SiarheiBokuts/NestJS-playground/README.md

 While this works, it has some **security and UX limitations**:

 - **Security risks**: Storing tokens in `localStorage` makes them accessible from JavaScript (potential XSS attacks).
-- **No token refresh**: Once the token expires, the user must log in again.
+- **No token expiration handling**: Currently, the token has no expiration set, so there is no automatic refresh or session expiry.
 - **No CSRF protection**: Requests are not protected against cross-site request forgery.
 - **UX limitations**: The UI could be more user-friendly, especially when handling long lists of todos.